Lmuliokela/Project-4/README.md

 - The adult age group was the largest and had the largest number of deaths.
 Almost all the passengers over 65 died (only 1 survived).
 The youngest person to die was only 1 year old and the oldest passenger was 74.

+## Conclusion

+In our exploration of the predictive efficacy of gender and socio-economic status, our analysis reveals a noteworthy finding.
+The results indicate that gender emerged as the more influential factor in our model's predictive capabilities for survival rates, overshadowing the impact of socio-economic status.